 You will also need to review and figure out how to divide any shared savings or investment accounts you may have with your spouse along with other shared assets and will even need to make edits to your will.
 It is best to work with an experienced family lawyer during this process to ensure you have everything completely covered and that your separation agreement is one that will hold up long term.

-Your free time is yours to use wisely
+Your spare time is yours to use wisely

 Remember why you are getting divorced.